 WEEE is the fastest growing waste stream in the UK.
 In order to transport and recycle WEEE waste legally, you must be licensed by the Environment Agency.
 All companies that offer the service we provide must hold a Waste Carriers License and an environmental permit or exemption.
-All WEEE waste that gets collected should be recycled in accordance with guidance on Best Available Treatment, Recovery and Recycling Techniques (BATRRT) and treatment of Waste Electrical and Electronic Equipment (WEEE).
-This ensures that everything is done to the optimum efficiency and everything possible has been done to prolong the life of equipment.
+All WEEE waste that gets collected should be recycled in accordance with the guidance on Best Available Treatment, Recovery and Recycling Techniques (BATRRT) and treatment of Waste Electrical and Electronic Equipment (WEEE).
+This ensures that everything is done with the optimum efficiency and everything possible has been done to prolong the life of the equipment.

 When a collection has been conducted, you must keep copies of all the WTNs provided by our collection driver for at least two years (three years for Hazardous Waste Consignment Notes).
-If asked by the local environment or the Environmental Agency, you must be able to present these notes as proof that you disposed of your waste legally and efficiently.
+If asked by the local environment or the Environment Agency, you must be able to present these notes as proof that you disposed of your waste legally and efficiently.

 As a growing recycling company, we try to do our best for the environment.
 These things include:

-If the products cannot be recycled, then they are broken down into valuable and reusable parts, this is usually when the product is split into plastics, metals and replaceable parts on other products. (especially non-hazardous mixed plastic)
+If the products cannot be recycled, then they are broken down into valuable and reusable parts, this is usually when the product is split into plastics, metals and replaceable parts on other products (especially non-hazardous mixed plastic).

 Once all the procedures have been fulfilled, there rarely is anything that gets taken to a landfill because there is typically a use to all the products as they can be used in other machines, items or used in the creation of brand new products.